Documentation

 • Will be time-consuming, and even wholely impractical, especially for large projects or workflows with numerous tasks.

-• Prone to human errors, such as typos or inconsistencies in task descriptions and assignments.
+• Prone to human error, such as typos or inconsistencies in task descriptions and assignments.

 • Lacks efficiency in handling repetitive tasks (beyond repetitive scheduling) or processes that follow a pattern.